octoTurnip/ha-flipped-utilities/README.md

       entity_id: input_text.material_you_base_color
 ```

-#### Image Path/URL

-Instead of explicitly defining your theme base color, you can instead provide the local path or external URL to an image in this input.
-This image can be hosted on your Home Assistant server in the `config/www` folder or be from an external website ([with CORS approval](https://developer.mozilla.org/en-US/docs/Web/HTML/How_to/CORS_enabled_image)).
-A set of up to four possible base colors will be derived from this image from you to choose from and set to the base color field.
-You can choose between the possible options by appending the query string `?i=` to the end of your image path or URL, setting i to a number between 0 and 3 inclusive.

-Note that changing image file by itself but not changing the name will not trigger a color theme update.
-Color theme generation triggers on first page load, when an input's value changes, or (admin only) when a set theme action is called.

 #### Contrast Level

 The contrast level is a number from -1 to 1 which defines how much colors in the theme will differ and how bright they are.